-In the simplest terms, rope lighting consists of many small bulbs imbedded into a solid tube of clear, bendable plastic but there is more to it than that.
+In the simplest terms, rope lighting consists of many small bulbs embedded into a solid tube of clear, bendable plastic, but there is more to it than that.

-Rope lighting is available in a variety of colors, or a single tube with multiple colors in it.
-Bulbs can be incandescent or LED; while LED bulbs will double the cost they last much longer, run cooler (no fear of fire even when attached to wood) produce more light and can save energy as they require a tenth of the current to operate them.
-Lengths are available from three feet to 250 feet, and individual ropes can usually be spliced together or cut at three foot intervals.
+Rope lighting is available in either a variety of colors or a single tube with multiple colors in it.
+Bulbs can be incandescent or LED.
+While LED bulbs will double the cost, they last much longer, run cooler (no fear of fire even when attached to wood), produce more light, and can save energy as they require a tenth of the current to operate them.
+Lengths are available from three feet to 250-feet, and individual ropes can usually be spliced together or cut at three-foot intervals.

 Rope lights are even available with multiple wires in it and with controllers that will cause the lights to "chase" down the rope, much like Christmas lighting.

 The possibilities are many, but what are some actual uses for rope lighting?